-The CY7C1318KV18 enables high-performance operation through high clock frequencies (achieved through pipelining) and DDR mode of operation.
-The CY7C1318KV18 requires a single No Operation (NOP) cycle during transition from a read to a write cycle.
-At higher frequencies, some applications may require a second NOP cycle to avoid contention.
+The CY7C1148KV18 enables high-performance operation through high clock frequencies (achieved through pipelining) and DDR mode of operation.
+The CY7C1148KV18 requires two No Operation (NOP) cycle during transition from a read to a write cycle.
+At higher frequencies, some applications require third NOP cycle to avoid contention.

 If a read occurs after a write cycle, address and data for the write are stored in registers.
-The write information must be stored because the SRAM cannot perform the last word write to the array without conflicting with the read.
+The write information is stored because the SRAM cannot perform the last word write to the array without conflicting with the read.
 The data stays in this register until the next write cycle occurs.
 On the first write cycle after the read(s), the stored data from the earlier write is written into the SRAM array.
-This is called a posted write.
+This is called a Posted write.